numla/numla.github.io/index.md

 layout: frontpage
 ---

-# List of talks
+Welcome to the Oseledets group seminar page.

+The seminar take place every **Wednesday at 13.00** at 402 room on the Nobelya street, 3 (blue building).

 Here are the last talks of our seminars and corresponding materials.
-You can easily sort it via themes.
+You can easily sort it by themes.